DaydreamDevelopment/daydream-website-old/_portfolios/prettybird.md

 description: PrettyBird is North America’s first high tech beauty agency.
 A platform connecting Beauty Pros with an endless network of clients.
 link: /portfolio/prettybird.html
 ---
+PrettyBird is North America’s first high tech beauty agency.
+A platform connecting Beauty Pros with an endless network of clients.